Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 \subsection{Mitigating sampling bias in different kinds of studies}

 Several other techniques can help improve sampling in certain situations.
 For large samples, we can use bootstrapping to assess stability.
 For instance, if we have a convenience sample of 10,000 Java classes, we can randomly exclude 1,000 classes and check whether it perturbs the results.

 If a sampling frame is biased, consider replicating the study using different sampling frames.
 For example, if we find a pattern in a sample of GitHub projects, replicate the study on a sample of SourceForge projects.
 The more diverse the repositories, the more likely the results generalize.
 This could be a full replication or a limited sanity check with a small sample from a different domain.
 For studies of software projects, consider using sample coverage; that is ``the percentage of projects in a population that are similar to the given sample'' \citep{nagappan2013diversity}, to support heterogeneity sampling.

 Developers (or developers with certain experiences) can be treated as a hidden population.
-If respondent-driven sampling (Section \ref{rds}) can reach groups such as injecting-drug users and sex workers \citep{Malekinejad:2008gm}, surely it can help reach software developers.
+If respondent-driven sampling (Section \ref{rds}) can reach injecting-drug users and sex workers \citep{Malekinejad:2008gm}, surely it can help reach software developers.
+If representativeness is not a priority, \cite{salleh2018recruitment} provide several suggestions for recruiting industry participants including exploiting local practitioner communities, using managers and moderators as recruiters, and using snowball sampling.

 Meanwhile, many practices can reduce sampling bias and response bias in \textbf{questionnaire surveys} \citep{dillman2014internet}.
 These include starting with important questions that resonate with participants (not demographics), avoiding matrix questions, avoiding mandatory questions, and sending reminders.
 Offering incentives (e.g. cash, prizes) is also effective.
 Some research suggests that offering charitable donations does not increase response rates \citep{toepoel2012effects}; however, none of this research was done with software developers, and donating to an open source project might be more effective than small cash incentives for motivating open source contributors to complete a questionnaire \cite[e.g.][]{ralph2020pandemic}.
 There are also myriad techniques for \textit{assessing} response bias \citep{sax2003assessing}.
-Many questionnaire studies in SE use none of these techniques.\footnote{Again, we do not cite specific examples here for fear that it would do more harm than good.}
+Many questionnaire studies in SE use none of these techniques.

 Similarly, sampling bias and publication bias in \textbf{systematic reviews} can be addressed by (i) forward and backward snowballing on references, (ii) searching multiple databases, (iii) searching pre-print servers and dissertations, and (iv) requesting unpublished work in an area through relevant mailing lists, and (v) checking websites of prolific researchers in the area.